rreimche/infdiffusion/README.md

 ## Usage
 1. Create a text file with one news headline per line:

-Donald Trump Says Transgender People Should Use the Bathroom They Want This may shock you: Hillary Clinton is fundamentally honest | Jill Abramson I Miss Barack Obama
+>Donald Trump Says Transgender People Should Use the Bathroom They Want
+></Donald>This may shock you: Hillary Clinton is fundamentally honest | Jill Abramson
+>I Miss Barack Obama

 2. `python jobcomposer.py inputfile.txt jobsfile.sh database_name`
 3. `chmod +x ./jobsfile.sh && ./jobshile.sh`